Kelly Gissendaner: Execution

+Her last meal was cheese dip with chips, Texas nacho with fajitas meat and a diet-frosted lemonade.
 Gissendaner cried, prayed, sang "Amazing Grace", and said, "...and I love you Sally.
 And I love you Susan.
 You let my kids know I went out singing Amazing Grace.
 And tell the Gissendaner family I am so sorry.
 That amazing man lost his life because of me and if I could take it back, if this would change it, I would have done it a long time ago.
 But it's not.
 And I just hope they can find peace.
 And I hope they find some happiness.
 God bless you."

-She was the first woman executed in Georgia since 1945, as well as the only woman executed in the United States in 2015.
+She was the first woman executed in Georgia since Lena Baker in 1945, as well as the only woman executed in the United States in 2015.